Zamiell/racing-plus/docs/challenges.md

 - The 1st, 3rd, 5th, and 7th runs will go to The Chest.
 - The 2nd, 4th, and 6th runs will go to the Dark Room.

-### Instant Start
+### Instant Starting Item

-The "instant start" mechanic from season 2 also applies to this season.
+The "instant starting item" mechanic from season 2 also applies to this season.
+(Many speedrunners think that resetting for items is boring.)

 <br>